Leon County, Florida: Florida A&M University

 Founded on October 3, 1887, Florida A&M University (FAMU) is a public, historically black university that is part of the State University System of Florida and is accredited by the Southern Association of Colleges and Schools.
 FAMU's main campus comprises 156 buildings spread over 422 acre on top of Tallahassee's highest geographic hill.
 In 2016 it had more than 9,600 students.
 FAMU also has several satellite campuses.
 Its College of Law is at its Orlando site, and its pharmacy program has sites in Miami, Jacksonville and Tampa.
 FAMU offers 54 bachelor's degrees and 29 master's degrees.
 It has 12 schools and colleges and one institute.

 FAMU has 11 doctoral programs, including ten Ph.D. programs: chemical engineering, civil engineering, electrical engineering, mechanical engineering, industrial engineering, biomedical engineering, physics, pharmaceutical sciences, educational leadership, and environmental sciences.
 Top undergraduate programs are architecture, journalism, computer information sciences, and psychology.
 FAMU's top graduate programs include pharmaceutical sciences, public health, physical therapy, engineering, physics, master's of applied social sciences (especially history and public administration), business, and sociology.

-Tallahassee Community College
+Tallahassee State College

-The Florida Legislature founded Tallahassee Community College in 1966.
-TCC is a member of the Florida College System.
+The Florida Legislature founded Tallahassee Junior College in 1966, renamed Tallahassee Community College in 1970, then Tallahassee State College in 2024.

+TSC is a member of the Florida College System.
 It is accredited by the Florida Department of Education and the Southern Association of Colleges and Schools.
 Its primary site is a 270-acre (1.092 km2) campus in Tallahassee.

-TCC offers Bachelor's of Science, Associate of Arts, Associate of Science, and Associate of Applied Sciences degrees.
+TSC offers Bachelor's of Science, Associate of Arts, Associate of Science, and Associate of Applied Sciences degrees.
 In 2013, it was 1st in the nation in graduating students with A.A. degrees.
-TCC is also the nation's #1 transfer school to Florida State University.
-As of 2015, TCC had 38,017 students.
+TSC is also the nation's #1 transfer school to Florida State University.
+As of 2015, TSC had 38,017 students.

-In partnership with Florida State University, TCC offers the TCC2FSU program.
-This program provides guaranteed admission to FSU for TCC Associate in Arts degree graduates.
+In partnership with Florida State University, TSC offers the TSC2FSU program.
+This program provides guaranteed admission to FSU for TSC Associate in Arts degree graduates.